 Check your thermostat – One of the most avoidable issues is to check your thermostat settings.
 With the more basic thermostats, it can be as simple as forgetting to switch your system from “ON” to “AUTOMATIC”.
 Having it in the “ON” position will tell your AC system to continue running, even when it satisfies the temperature you have set on your thermostat.
 With the more complex thermostat options that are on the market now, yours may need a little bit more programming to be set correctly.
 Check with your owners’ manual, or give us a call and we can try to walk you through some troubleshooting on your thermostat.

-Change your filters! – Air flow restrictions caused by dirty filters can greatly affect your AC systems performance.
-If you AC system does not get enough air flow, it can not blow out cold air and will continue to run since it is not able to satisfy the thermostat setting.
+Change your filters! – Airflow restrictions caused by dirty filters can greatly affect your AC system’s performance.
+If your AC system does not get enough airflow, it can not blow out cold air and will continue to run since it is not able to satisfy the thermostat setting.
 Change those filters!

 Dirty coils – Check to make sure there is no debris built up on your condenser outside.
 This is the same as a restriction for your indoor components.
 Restrictions can cause the system to not cooling correctly, therefore not being able to satisfy the thermostat settings leading to a constantly running AC system.

 If you go through the above steps and nothing seems to work, give Sharp Air Conditioning & Heating a call and we can send a certified technician out to assess what may be wrong.
 Another cause of a constantly running system can be age.
 Your AC system may just be worn out from years of use.
 If this is the case, we can work with you to best determine the next steps to take in replacement.